kakaoenterprise/RYANSQL/README.md

 python src/trainer.py ./wwm_uncased_L-24_H-1024_A-16 ./spider
 ```

-The training takes about a day or 2 using a single Tesla V100 GPU.
+The training takes about a day using a single Tesla V100 GPU.
 The dev set performance during the training shows the exact slot matching performance, including ordering; it will range between 55 to 57 % for the final model.

 The required files of the SPIDER dataset are: ```tables.json```, ```train_spider.json```, ```train_others.json```, plus ```dev.json``` for testing.